inclement/noGo/README.rst

 noGo
 ----

-noGo is published under the GNU General Public License version 3, which can be found in LICENSE.
+noGo is published under the GNU General Public License version 3, which can be found in the file LICENSE that should be distributed along with noGo.
+If it is not available, see http://www.gnu.org/licenses/gpl-3.0.txt for the full text.

 Gomill
 ------